Updated: Sep 18

 b) What were the challenges I faced and how did I overcome them?

 c) What did I learn through those experiences?

 d) How will my learnings help me during my time at ISB and in the future in my aspired role/company.

 I was well prepared with the traditional ‘Why MBA?’ and ‘Why ISB?’ questions, and with questions concerning my current job role.
 My main focus during preparing for the interview was on developing a good understanding and knowledge of both, the industry that I am in and the industry I aspire to be in (my short-term & long-term goals).
-Dr. Anshul helped me with the structure to do my research with respect to my current/aspired industry.
+My mentor at Faith Career helped me with the structure to do my research with respect to my current/aspired industry.
 I connected to ISB alums as well, who are currently working in the industry/company that I aspire to be in.
 This really helped me develop an understanding about their roles/responsibilities and the direction of where the particular industry is heading.
 Moreover, I read multiple articles published by McKinsey, Bain, BCG, etc. which were relevant to me.

 #7) What were the questions asked to you during the interview?

 A) We have gone through your essays and resume.
 Can you take us through the highlights that you want to convey?

 B) You've written that you've organized various sports events at college and at HPCL.
 Were they ongoing events or did you introduce them?
 Did you face any friction in organising these events?